 I am in no way a man who doesn’t still get pulled into stress from time to time, But I have found a way to improve my home life through meditation.
 I don’t know a new multiple Parent who has time for therapy to talk about their problems at home.
 Medications as a way of coping only tend to make matters worse with depression.
 They just suppress the problems, the agitation continues.

 The solution to recovering from depression and meeting daily stresses in the stream of life needs to happen quickly if a family is to thrive.
 When stress is met with grace, remarkable things happen.

-Here’s a link to a 12 minute exercise that allows you to begin sharpening from stress.
+Here’s a link to a free non contemplative meditation exercise that will allow you to begin sharpening from stress.
 I hope you find this to be of use, if you can stick with it you won’t regret it, or will your family.